-Coachella Festival Checklist – 11 Things to Bring
+Coachella Festival Checklist: 11 MUST-HAVES to Bring Along

 For many of us, Coachella is a once-in-a-lifetime festival opportunity.
 So, if you’ve managed to snag tickets to the event, congrats!
 It’s sure to be a weekend to remember.